halyard/halyard/README.md

 ## Usage

-To run puppet with the right config, just run `halyard`
+To run puppet with the right config, use the included `./meta/puppet-run`

 ## License